cj-mills/christianjmills/_posts/2021-2-28-End-To-End-In-Game-Style-Transfer-Tutorial-3.md

 #### Create `workerType` Variable

 We’ll also add a variable that let’s us choose which [backend](https://docs.unity3d.com/Packages/com.unity.barracuda@1.0/manual/Worker.html) to use when performing inference.
 The options are divided into `CPU` and `GPU`.
-Our preprocessing pipeline runs entirely on the `GPU` so we’ll be sticking with the `GPU` options for this tutorial series.
+Our  image processing steps run entirely on the `GPU` so we’ll be sticking with the `GPU` options for this tutorial series.

 Make a new public `WorkerFactory.Type` called `workerType`.
 Give it a default value of `WorkerFactory.Type.Auto`.